timothyb0912/blog/_posts/2022-07-31-Digestion-before-expression.md

-After splitting the mind map into subgraphs, we order these subgraphs in an intuitive sequence, as if we were using them to explain the entire mind map to someone else.
+After splitting the mind map into subgraphs, we order these subgraphs in an intuitive sequence, as if we were using them to explain (er, present) the entire mind map to someone else.
 This sequencing with aim to explain is also helpful for our memory efforts.
-Continuing the eplanation exercise, we note the questions that we would ask, such that the subgraph was the answer or a visualization of our answer.
+Continuing the explanation exercise, we note the questions that we would ask, such that the subgraph was the answer or a visualization of our answer.